-Performance metrics can be both qualitative and quantitative, and focus on both outputs, i.e. the immediate results that occur as a result of initiatives, and outcomes, i.e. the longer term changes and effects that result from the
+Performance metrics can be both qualitative and quantitative, and focus on both outputs, i.e. the immediate results that occur as a result of initiatives, and outcomes, i.e. the longer-term changes and effects that result from the management approach.
+They result in the disclosure of information that is comparable and demonstrates change over time.
+For instance: What are the indicators used to track performance?
+What are the results achieved?
+How do these results compare?
+Have they increased or decreased since the last reporting period and if so, what is the reason for the change?
+What trends can

 Businesses that have signed the CEO Statement of Support are at all different stages of implementation of the WEPs, which promote a continuous improvement approach.
 Businesses are encouraged to strive for higher levels of implementation and disclosure.
-Whatever the level of progress, a business is encouraged to use sex-disaggregated data as much as possible and disclose its existing policies, procedures and initiatives and share plans for further improvement.
+Whatever the level of progress, a business is encouraged to use sex-disaggregated data as much as possible, disclose its existing policies, procedures and initiatives and share plans for further improvement.